Garnet-Yeates/GarnsMod/README.md

     }

     // Remove Bone Sword from Skeleton.
-    // BoneSword has SkullDrop chained after it, and we don't want to lose that drop, so we tell the algorithm to re-attach the chains if (npc.type == NPCID.Skeleton)
+    // We don't want to lose BoneSword drop, so we tell the algorithm to re-attach the chains if (npc.type == NPCID.Skeleton)
     {
         npcLoot.RemoveWhere<CommonDrop>(boneSwordDrop => boneSwordDrop.itemId == ItemID.BoneSword, reattachChains: true);